Q: How much does it cost to be on this ride?

 Q: Do I have to carry my own luggage?

-Q: Why is your event what it is?
+Q: Why is your event so expensive?

 Q: What out of pocket expenses can I expect?